seanhasenstein/seanhasenstein.com-v1/data/examples/macaport-dashboard.md

 Macaport approached me for an e-commerce platform for their screen printing business.
 After discussing their needs I built them an e-commerce website and also this dashboard.

-The dashboard gives Macaport the ability to manage their API's for inventory, stores, products, and orders.
+The dashboard gives Macaport the ability to manage their API's for inventory, stores, products, and orders that are used on the e-commerce website.

 #### Store Features